google/kmsan/Documentation/dev-tools/kmsan.rst

 KernelMemorySanitizer (KMSAN)
 =============================

-KMSAN detects uses of uninitialized memory.
+KMSAN is a dynamic memory error detector aimed at finding uses of uninitialized memory.
 It is based on compiler instrumentation, and is quite similar to the userspace MemorySanitizer tool (http://clang.llvm.org/docs/MemorySanitizer.html).